r0x0r/traktorlibrarian/README.md

 If you are looking for a quick action, just type

-`python librarian.py --all´
+`python librarian.py´

-This will remove duplicates from the library, relocates missing files and removes the missing files that cannot be located.
+This will remove duplicates from the library.

-The more advanced use

-`python librarian.py [options]´

 The following options are supported

 - `-l [path]` / `--library [path]` Path to Traktor Library directory.
 If not provided the default location of ~/Documents/Native Instruments/Traktor <latest version>  is used
-- `-d` / `--remove-duplicates` Delete duplicate files from the library
-- `-f` / `--fix-missing` Attempt to locate missing files
-- `-r` / `--remove-missing` Remove missing files
-- `-a` / `--all` Perform all the tasks, ie attempt to locate missing files, remove duplicates and finally remove files that could not be found.
-Same as the options -d -f -r combined.
 - `-t` / `--test` Do a test run without making any changes to the library
 - `-v` / `--verbose` Print log information to the screen